Find Affordable College Courses

 Leavenworth, KS

-University of Saint Mary did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the fringe town of Leavenworth, University of St. Mary is a private not-for-profit college with a small student population.
+University of Saint Mary ranked #9 on this year’s Most Popular Psychology Bachelor’s Degree Schools in Kansas list.
+Located in the town of Leavenworth, University of St. Mary is a private not-for-profit college with a small student population.

 Of the 21 students majoring in psychology at University of St. Mary, 43% are male and 57% are female.